-As a resident in the Department of Anesthesiology, you’ll have the opportunity to call Pittsburgh your home.
+As a resident in the Department of Anesthesiology and Perioperative Medicine, you’ll have the opportunity to call Pittsburgh your home.
 With a regional population of 2.4 million, Pittsburgh is a city with a strong history that has been receiving a great deal of national attention in recent years.
 Since 2000, Pittsburgh has topped “most livable city” lists six times, including those of The Economist, Forbes, and Yahoo!

 Pittsburgh is a vibrant city with many cultural and entertainment options to enjoy.
 Most of your rotations will take place in hospitals located in the Oakland neighborhood of Pittsburgh, home to the University of Pittsburgh and Carnegie Mellon University, as well as multiple museums, restaurants, bars, and shops.
 Only a few minutes away are Shadyside and Squirrel Hill, two neighborhoods where many residents choose to live and each with their own array of dining and entertainment options.